 Kristin Marrs is a choreographer, performer, and teacher.
-As a Lecturer in Ballet, she teaches all levels of Majors Ballet, Pointe, Alexander Technique, and a variety of courses across the dance curriculum.
+As a Lecturer in Ballet, she teaches all levels of Majors Ballet, Pointe, Alexander Technique, Dance Kinesiology, and a variety of courses across the dance curriculum.

 Marrs performed as a company member of Columbus Dance Theatre, Ballet Quad Cities, Northern Ballet Theatre, Arova Contemporary Ballet, Paradise Ballet Theatre, Opera Columbus, and Images of Dance (London).
 Her performance repertoire includes works by George Balanchine, Frederick Ashton, Marius Petipa, Lynn Andrews, Penny Askew, Deanna Carter, Margaret Mead-Finizio, Kennet Oberly, Stella Kane, Maria Glimcher, Johanne Jakhelln, Alun Jones, Kim Robards, Bettijane Sills, and Tim Veach.
 Some of her favorite roles include the Milkmaid in Ashton’s Façade, the Snowy Egret Queen in Jones’ Nutcracker Key West, and dancing as a soloist in Oberly’s Goldberg Variations.
 She continues to perform as an independent artist.

 Marrs is a certified Alexander Technique teacher with the American Society for the Alexander Technique, and runs a private studio in addition to teaching Alexander Technique to students throughout the Division of Performing Arts.
 She is a founding member of Alexander Technique Iowa (www.alexandertechniqueiowa.com), an online community of AmSAT teachers and students in the Hawkeye State.
-Marrs' research and teaching interests include the integration of healthy somatic practices with ballet pedagogy.
-In July 2019, she presented her paper Draft, Workshop, Revise: Processes for an Inclusive Ballet Pedagogy in Higher Education at the CORPS de Ballet International Conference in Tallahassee, Florida.
+Marrs' research and teaching interests include the integration of healthy somatic practices with ballet pedagogy, and has presented her research at CORPS de Ballet International.

 Marrs trained at SUNY Purchase and London Studio Centre, and holds an MFA in Dance from the University of Iowa.
 She previously taught ballet technique at the University of Illinois Champaign-Urbana, Columbus Dance Theatre Intensive Training Program, University of Iowa Youth Ballet, and as a guest artist at Ohio Wesleyan University, University of Wisconsin-Milwaukee, and Shenyang Conservatory of Music (China).